 Overview of Premature Ejaculation

 Premature ejaculation can be primary (in men who have had the condition since puberty), or secondary (acquired; in men who previously had control of ejaculation).
-It may develop in men who have erectile dysfunction (impotence) and are anxious about maintaining an erection during sexual intercourse.
+It may develop in men who have erectile dysfunction (ED, impotence) and are anxious about maintaining an erection during sexual intercourse.

 Premature ejaculation often causes distress for the man and for his partner.
 When the condition regularly occurs before penetration, it may prevent pregnancy.